College of Humanities & Behavioral Sciences

 - B.A., University of Maryland - College Park

-Dr. Burke joined the Radford University faculty in 1995.
+Dr. Burke joined the Radford University faculty in 1995 and retired in 2017.

 A former Maryland police officer, Dr. Burke's research interests include school/campus violence, domestic violence, serial and mass murder, and issues in policing and forensic science.
 At Radford University, Dr. Burke serves as advisor to the Delta Chi Fraternity and to the Lambda Alpha Epsilon criminal justice fraternity.
 In his spare time, Dr. Burke is an avid tennis player and is the proud parent of two dogs, Stella and Simcha.